Ninja-Squad/DbSetup/README.md

 # Bugs and RFEs

-To submit bugs or RFEs, sign up on [our JIRA instance](https://ninjasquad.atlassian.net), hosted by Atlassian.
+To submit bugs or RFEs, use [Github](https://github.com/Ninja-Squad/DbSetup/issues).

 # How to...
 ## build